BROYLES, Col. Edwin Nash

 Listed is one male between ten and sixteen (unknown) and one male between sixteen and eighteen (unknown).

-Residence 1830 3rd Division Or Regiment, Buncombe, North Carolina, United States Find all individuals with events at this location [11
+Residence 1830 3rd Division Or Regiment, Buncombe, North Carolina, United States [11] - The census reported:

 1 Male 40_50: Cain would have been 42